Differential Calculi on Associative Algebras and Integrable Systems: Bidifferential calculus

-A \emph{Nijenhuis tensor} on a manifold $M$ is a tensor field $N$ of type (1,1) (or a fiber preserving endomorphism of $TM$) on $M$, with vanishing Nijenhuis torsion, i.e., \bez T(N)(X,Y) := [NX,NY] - N( [NX,Y] + [X,NY] - N [X,Y] ) = 0 \, , \eez where $X,Y$ are any vector fields on $M$, and $[ \, , \, ]$ denotes the usual commutator on the space of vector fields.
-In the context of integrable systems, we should mention the notion of a \emph{Poisson-Nijenhuis structure} on $M$, which is given by a Poisson structure and a Nijenhuis tensor, satisfying a certain compatibility condition \cite{Magr+Moro84,Kosm+Magr90}.
-This structure has been shown to be an integrability feature of many Hamiltonian integrable systems.
+where $X,Y$ are vector fields on $M$, and $[ \, , \, ]$ denotes the usual commutator on the space of vector fields.
+In the context of integrable systems, we should mention the notion of a \emph{Poisson-Nijenhuis structure} on $M$, which is given by a Poisson structure and a Nijenhuis tensor, satisfying a certain compatibility condition \cite{Magr+Moro84_DMH,Kosm+Magr90_DMH}.
+This structure has been shown to be an integrability feature of many integrable Hamiltonian systems.